Mapping imprints in the world around us

 Where do I send it?

 You can send the images to registryofthings@gmail.com with a short description of what it is and why you want to protect it (why is it important for thinking about the way we live?).
+Or you can use the form here.

 Will anything be included?